 Concept of Virginity In Christianity

 Premarital sex or sex before marriage is considered a major sin in the eyes of God.
 Similarly, extramarital sex, or sex outside of one’s wedding, with a person other than one’s spouse, is also considered immoral.
-Christians are expected not to engage in sexual relations outside of the confines of marriage.
+Christians are expected not to engage in sexual relations outside the confines of marriage.
 Your husband or wife should be the sole sexual partner you have.

 The Idea of Celibacy in Christianity